-References in this proxy statement to "we,""us,""our,""ours," and the "Company" refer to SL Green Realty Corp., unless the context otherwise requires.
-This proxy statement and a form of proxy have been made available to our stockholders on the Internet and will be mailed to stockholders on or about April 24, 2020.
+References in this proxy statement to "we," "us," "our," "ours," "SLG," "SL Green," and the "Company" refer to SL Green Realty Corp., unless the context otherwise requires.
+This proxy statement and a form of proxy have been made available to our stockholders on the Internet and will be mailed to stockholders on or about April 27, 2021.
+All share- and unit-related references presented in this proxy statement, including share prices, have been retroactively adjusted as applicable to reflect the impact of the Company's reverse stock split, which was effective on January 20, 2021.